 Depending on your lawn’s situation, the entire yard may not need aeration.
 Some areas may only require dethatching to remove the layer of thatch.
 Other parts may need no treatment at all.
 A consultation will help determine how much treatment is needed.

-Regular lawn care through our landscape maintenance services can help prevent or lessen soil compaction and thatch build-up. [link to landscape maintenance page] This means aeration will be needed less frequently.
+Regular lawn care through our landscape maintenance services can help prevent or lessen soil compaction and thatch build-up.
+This means aeration will be needed less frequently.
 A combination of regular landscape maintenance and aeration will help give you the lush, healthy lawn you’re looking for.

 How to Get Started

 Hiring Rivas Landscaping is a simple and easy process.
 We pride ourselves in offering timely, thorough service with no surprise fees.
 We will review your property’s needs in detail during an initial consultation and provide you with a free estimate.